 From the outside, Irish pubs are also really colorful and quaint!
 We drove through so many cheery towns where every building was painted a different shade and in Galway, I loved the toucan Guinness posters.

 In terms of music, I thought pubs which advertised traditional Irish music might be doing so for tourists, but it’s not really so.
 Yes, you’ll find lots of tourists there drawn to the music, but local Irish too.
 The music is great!
-Funny enough, we heard lots of country music.
+Funny enough, we heard lots of American country music.
 Irish people have a well deserved reputation as storytellers.

 Above is a photo of the most famous Irish bar, Temple Bar in Dublin.
 It’s probably the #1 bar in Dublin and even has an entire neighborhood named after it, the surrounding Temple District.
 We stopped in for a pint and stayed for an hour since the live music was fantastic.
 Don’t worry though – I have more recommendations for you, keep reading!

-These are Irish pubs we enjoyed, all across Ireland:
+Here’s a couple of the Irish pubs we really enjoyed, all across Ireland:

 1. J M Reidy’s (Killarney)